Frequently Asked Questions

 Every day, every known service in our entire dataset is evaluated for its age, and any service older than 24 hours is rescanned to verify its accuracy.

 How complete is the Censys host data set?

-Censys' next-gen scan engine scan provides visibility of over 99% of the Internets by scanning the most ports (3,500+) using automatic service detection from multiple perspectives.
+Censys' next-gen scan engine scan provides visibility of over 99% of the public Internet by scanning the most ports (3,500+) using automatic service detection from multiple scanning perspectives.